MARTIMM/HikingCompanion/README.md

   * [ ] Create, test and delete a directory using QDir
   * [ ] Build a directory tree using QDir

-* Sharing data
-  * [ ] Share data between one app and another on Android.
-  * [ ] Share data between one app and another on IOS.

 * XML processing to read and write qpx data and configuration files.
   * [x] Read and process an XML file.
 See also [this doc][qtc-xml].
   * [ ] Create an XML DOM tree